fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_dnsdatabase.html.markdown

 * `allow_transfer` - DNS zone transfer IP address list.
 * `type` - (Required) Zone type (master to manage entries directly, slave to import entries from other zones).
 * `view` - (Required) Zone view (public to serve public clients, shadow to serve internal clients).
+* `ip_primary` - IP address of primary DNS server.
+Entries in this primary DNS server and imported into the DNS zone.
 * `ip_master` - IP address of master DNS server.
 Entries in this master DNS server and imported into the DNS zone.
 * `primary_name` - Domain name of the default DNS server for this zone.
 * `contact` - Email address of the administrator for this zone.